-FIRE 220 FIRE ADMINISTRATION (3CR)
+FIRE ADMINISTRATION (3CR)

-Techniques and methods used in managing fire departments will be explored, including budgeting processes, administrative functions and types of political systems that affect a fire department.
+Techniques and methods used in managing fire departments are explored, including budgeting processes, administrative functions and types of political systems that affect a fire department.
 3 hrs./wk.

-FIRE 222 FIRE SCIENCE LAW (3CR)
+FIRE SCIENCE LAW (3CR)

 The law as it pertains to the fire service will be explained, along with tort law and business law.
 3 hrs./wk.